 Deborah Samuel was born in Vancouver, Canada.
 Her family moved to Toronto and then to Ireland before she was 14.
 She studied art in Ireland at Limerick College of Art and Design and then returned to Canada to study photography at Sheridan College.

-Deborah Samuel currently lives in Galisteo, New Mexico where she keeps a studio, her dog, Mac and Crow, her Spanish Mustang.
 She shows her photographs in the United States, Canada and internationally.
 Her work resides in the collections of the Royal Ontario Museum, Winnipeg Art Museum and Santa Barbara Art Museum as well as numerous private and corporate collections.
 Deborah Samuel has lectured and led photography workshops throughout North America.
-She has published three books, Dog and Pup, a collection of canine portraits, and The Extraordinary Beauty of Birds: Designs, Patterns and Details.
+She has published three books, Dog and Pup, a collection of canine portraits, and The Extraordinary Beauty of Birds: Designs, Patterns, and Details.